 Aside from the risk of accident you can get sick while traveling in Australia.
 A simple cold, food poisoning, a toothache…small annoyances of everyday life that can quickly eat up your travel budget if you do not have insurance.

-Koalas and kangaroos aren’t the only animals that call Australia home!
+Also there are health risks related to animals and insects.
 Pay particular attention to mosquitoes!
 Although the risk is low, cases of dengue have been revealed in northern Queensland.
 Mosquitoes are also vectors of transmission of the Ross River virus or Murray Valley encephalitis (similar to Japanese encephalitis).
-Again, the risk is very low, but it is never too safe to protect yourself against mosquito bites.

 Australia’s high pollen levels and unique flora can trigger allergies and asthma for some individuals.
 The country also experiences periodic dust storms and bushfire smoke that can affect air quality.
 Those with respiratory conditions should carry necessary medication and stay informed about air quality reports.